TCAPS Student Programs

 - Shared time programs are offered through many of TCAPS' community partners.

-- All schools have a quality art, music, and physical education program taught by a certified staff.
+- All schools have a quality art, music, and physical education programs taught by certified staff.

-- Spanish world language instruction is part of the elementary curriculum for students in grades 3-5.
+- Spanish world language instruction is part of the elementary curriculum for students in grades preschool-5.

 (Middle Schools, High Schools)

-- TCAPS' One2World Program provides all high school students with a netbook computer to enhance classroom learning.
+- TCAPS' One2World Program provides all middle and high school students with a laptop computer to enhance classroom learning.

-- Global Educational Opportunities (GEO) are available to all students who reside in the TCAPS attendance area.
+- TCAPS Online Academy options are available to all students who reside in the TCAPS attendance area.

 - Students may begin to earn high school credit in middle school.

-- Dual enrollment at Northwestern Michigan College is available to student who meet the criteria.
+- Dual enrollment at Northwestern Michigan College is available to students who meet the criteria.

 - Advanced Placement (AP) courses are available to students in a variety of curricular areas.